samsrose/sherpabot/README.md

 **_Arguments:_**

-Omitted - Display a link to the Chingu organization documentation `chingu` - Display a link to the Chingu organization documentation `voyage` - Display a link to the documentation defining the Voyage program `pair` - Display a link to the documentation defining the Pair Programming program `tech` - Display a link to Technical Resources
+Omitted - Display a link to the Chingu organization documentation<br />
+`chingu` - Display a link to the Chingu organization documentation<br />
+`voyage` - Display a link to the documentation defining the Voyage program<br />
+`pair` - Display a link to the documentation defining the Pair Programming program<br />
+`tech` - Display a link to Technical Resources<br />
-`proj` - Display a link to Project Resources
+`proj` - Display a link to Project Resources<br />

 **_Example:_**